5 Best Spots for Snorkeling in Menorca

 Snorkeling in crystal clear waters| ©Ishan Seefromthesky

-Cala Tamarells is actually formed by a set of three unspoiled coves in the east of the island and its turquoise waters and requiring a relatively long walk to access it, makes it not too crowded, even in high season.
-That's why it's a great place to snorkel and enjoy the seabed in peace and quiet.
-At depth you will see how the sand is completely covered by a layer of posidonia, the Mediterranean plant, which is the preferred food of many of the species that live there.
+Cala Tamarells is actually made up of a group of three unspoiled coves on the east side of the island.
+Its turquoise waters and the relatively long walk required to reach it mean that it is not too crowded, even in high season.
+This makes it a great place to snorkel and enjoy the seabed in peace.
+In the depths, you will see how the sand is completely covered by a layer of posidonia, a Mediterranean plant that is the favorite food of many of the species that live there.

-Walk around it little by little and enjoy the views and the scenery.
-You can also access it by kayak if you want to avoid having to walk too far.
+Explore it slowly and enjoy the views and the landscape.
+You can also access it by kayak if you want to avoid walking too much.

 Where it is: Mahón, in the Albufera des Grau Park - see on Google maps.

-Book a boat trip to the northern coves of Menorca
+Book a boat trip around the coves of northern Menorca

 4. Relax with a snorkeling activity in Cala S'Escala